Alattuchira

 Alattuchira is a village in Ernakulam district, Kerala, India, situated 2 km east of Kodanad.

 Location

-Situated about 50 km from Kochi and 15 km away from Perumbavoor on the northern side on the bank of the river Periyar.
-The nearest railway station is Angamaly (20 km) and Nedumbassery International Airport is 16 km from Alattuchira.
-Angamaly, Muvattupuzha, Kothamangalam, Aluva are towns situated close to Alattuchira, apart from Perumbavoor.
+Situated about 50 km from Kochi and 15 km away from Perumbavoor on the northern side on the bank of the Periyar River.
+The nearest railway station is Angamaly (20 km) and Cochin International Airport is 16 km from Alattuchira.
+Angamaly, Muvattupuzha, Kothamangalam, Kerala, Aluva are towns situated close to Alattuchira, apart from Perumbavoor.

 Education

 St. Marys LP School & Bethlehem St. Marys Church are located in the heart of Alattuchira.
 St George Chappel Nedumpara is well known.
 Dhanya Arts and Sports club is the favourite hang out place of the people.

 Tourism

-The International Christian Pilgrim Center Malayattor and tourist spot Kodanad are close.
+The International Christian Pilgrim Center Malayattoor and tourist spot Kodanad are close.
 Paniyely Waterfalls are 6 km away and Panumkuzhy is one km away.